shsiung/al-folio/_projects/proj_vio.markdown

 Typically, the existing methods employ either a *filtering* method based on the extended Kalman filter (EKF), or an *optimization* method.
 My research focuses on the **fixed-lag optimization-based** method (or fixed-lag smoothing) using **factor graph**[^fn1], which is the state-of-the-art method in solving a VIO problem.

 A fixed-lag smoother estimate a fixed window of variables at a given time, so the optimization size is constant as shown in below graphs.
+Below are two graphs that illustrate a fixed-lag smoother is employed in estimating a robot trajectory.
 The left graph shows the blue active window of states being estimated, the right graph shows the correcponding factor graph.

 <div class="img_row">
     <img class="col one left" src="{{ site.baseurl }}/assets/gif/window_traj.gif" alt="" title="example image"/>